-Amongst these rewards are Green DOJO points which children earn throughout the day for working hard individually or as part of a team, participating well in lessons, being helpful or showing kindness and compassion.
-The children who receive the most points in each class during the week are acknowledged in Monday’s assembly and letters are sent home to parents.
+Amongst these rewards are Green DOJO points which children earn throughout the day for specifically demonstrating our core values.
+The children who receive the most DOJO points in each class during the week are acknowledged in Monday’s assembly and letters are sent home to parents.

 Headteacher’s Awards are presented at the end of each month during a special whole school assembly.
 These are given to children who have been exceptional examples of our school aim to develop independent, motivated learners and responsible citizens.